Eating after Surgery

 Returning to a normal diet

-It can take up to 3 months to return to normal after surgery to remove a pancreatic cancer tumour.
-It is advisable to try to eat little and often, taking small frequent snacks and high energy drinks between meals.
+It can take time to return to normal after some surgical procedures.
+It is advisable to try to eat little and often, with lots of small snacks and high energy drinks between meals.

-You will need to ensure you are getting enough energy and protein from your foods so try to avoid watery soups, large quantities of fruit and vegetables and large drinks at mealtimes.
+You will need to ensure you are getting enough energy and protein from your food so try to avoid watery soups, too much fruit and vegetables and large drinks at mealtimes.